What is a ‘natural’ soy food product?

 What about soy and isoflavones?

-Isoflavones are a natural plant compound found in soy.
+A number of scientific studies have shown that soy isoflavones can have beneficial health effects.
 Its quantity in the soybean is variable depending on the year of harvest, the cultivation method, the climate, etc. By soaking the soy beans in water, the manufacturing processes naturally eliminate a certain quantity of isoflavones.
 The remaining quantity is between 7 and 13 mg / 100 g for drinks and desserts.

 Soy isoflavones have a variety of beneficial health effects.
 The molecular structure of the isoflavones shows similarities to the body’s own hormone oestrogen and isoflavones are therefore sometimes called phyto-oestrogens.
 Isoflavones have only a weak oestrogenic effect and clearly differ from oestrogen.
 More information can be found in the SAC paper on endocrine system and menopause.